hi-primus/bumblebee/README.md

 For now Optimus https://github.com/ironmussa/Optimus can output json compatible with Bumblebee when you run the profiler().

-If you write a fucntion to output a json formatted to bumblebee please be sure to contribute with the repo.
+If you write a function to output a json formatted to bumblebee please be sure to contribute with the repo.

 ## Install